-- \mathcal{N} is consistent, conservative, rank(\mathbf{C}) = |SEQS| 1 and - The support of every P-semiflow is marked ($\exists y^T \ge 0, y^T \cdot C = 0, y \cdot m_0 = 0$).
+• The support of every P-semiflow is marked ($\exists y^T \geq 0, y^T \cdot C = 0, y \cdot m_0 = 0$).

 Let us finally notice that there exist transformation techniques, namely equalization and release, that convert non EQ systems into EQ ones and, under some conditions, preserve non (structural) liveness.
 While equalization hardens the enabling conditions of the transitions to make them equal, release weakens such conditions.
-Thus, these transformations allow to obtain some sufficient liveness conditions for non EQ systems out of the ones known for EQ systems (see Recalde et al. 1998 for details).
+Thus, these transformations allow to obtain some sufficient liveness conditions for non EQ systems out of the ones known for EQ systems (see [141] for details).

-4 Fluidization of timed net models
+4 Fluidization of Timed net models

 This section introduces the notion of time in the continuos Petri net formalism presenting the most used firing semantics.
 Then, the main focus will be on infinite server semantics.
-Some basic properties such that the monotonicity of steady-state throughput or the relation of liveness with untimed model are considered.
+Some basic properties such that the monotonicity of steady-state throughput or the relation of liveness with untimed model is considered.
 Even if some properties are undecidable, a model checking technique is also mentioned.
-Finally, some developments on how can be improved the approximation are done considering the removing of spurious solutions, the addition of noise, or the definition of ad-hoc server semantics.
+Finally, some considerations on how can be improved the approximation are done considering the removing of spurious solutions, the addition of noise, or the definition of ad-hoc server semantics.